The Project:

 GoDaddy Tap to Pay would allow merchants to effortlessly process customer payments directly through the GoDaddy App.

-Who is this feature for?
+Who is it for?

 Entrepreneurs and small business owners who rely on the GoDaddy app for managing their sales and operations.
-This feature empowers them to accept payments seamlessly through the app, enhancing their ability to conduct business efficiently while on the move.

-How would Tap to Pay work?
+How would this work?

 The Tap to Pay feature operates by utilizing Near Field Communication (NFC) technology, allowing seamless transactions similar to other digital payment methods.